nethrashivani/DocuRAG/README.md

 python create_database.py
 ```

-This reads the PDF, splits it into chunks, embeds each chunk locally (free,
+This reads the PDF(s), splits the text into chunks, embeds each chunk
-no internet needed for this step after the model downloads once), and saves
+locally (free — no internet needed for this step after the embedding model
-everything into a `chroma/` folder.
+downloads once, ~90MB), and saves everything into a `chroma/` folder.

+Re-running this command wipes and rebuilds `chroma/` from scratch, so it's
+safe to re-run any time your source PDFs change.

 ## 6. Ask questions